 Conducting energy audits is a great tool for finding and addressing many common maintenance concerns.
 Many home and business owners want to make their spaces more energy-efficient and we can assist you in this process.
 During these inspections, we often uncover missing insulation, air leaks, and thermal bridges.
 We target and advise clients on the areas most commonly responsible for energy waste: light switches, doors, window trims, and attic access points.
 Improving energy efficiency translates into lower monthly bills and more comfortable living spaces, a win-win in our book!
 Listed below are a few examples of common insulation issues we run into while conducting energy-audits.

-This crawl space should be encapsulated to start instead of having insulation in the floor.
-You can see the moisture levels are high leading to the insulation being pulled like cotton candy away from the surface it is intended to heat and cool.
-This high moisture level would be avoided if the walls were insulated and the floor had a vapor barrier installed.
+To start, this crawl space should be encapsulated instead of having insulation in the floor.
+It is evident the moisture levels are high, leading to the insulation being pulled away from the surface it is intended to heat and cool.
+The solution?
+We would recommend avoiding this high moisture level by insulating both the walls and floor in addition to installing a vapor barrier.

-This insulation looks good and is installed to a good depth for the age of the house.
-It has the proper vent baffles installed to keep the insulation in the right places.
-However, this insulation still allows for heat to move through the blown fibers.
-It is not air tight therefore does not perform as well as it could for the installation.
+The insulation in the above example is appropriately installed to a good depth for the age of this house.
+It has the proper vent baffles installed to keep the insulation in place while still allowing heat to move through the blown fibers.
+It is important to note that it is not airtight, therefore it does not perform as well as it could for the installation.

-This open-cell spray foam on the other hand is installed to full cavity, it is air tight, and it is neat.
-This clearly shows there was care towards quality control.
-This home will test very well in an energy-audit.
+This open-cell spray foam is installed to full cavity, is air tight, and neat.
+In conducting an energy audit, this clearly shows there was care and attention towards quality control.
+This home will test very well in an energy-audit!